Skip to content Skip to main navigation Report an accessibility issue

 2022-2023 ISSE Annual Report to THEC

-ISSE’s 2022-23 Annual Report to Tennessee Higher Education Commission is now available online.
+ISSE’s 2023-24 Annual Report is now available online.

 ISSE continues to implement its five-year strategic plan to increase its research, educational, and outreach activities at the University of Tennessee.
 ISSE will promote the development of policies, technologies, and educational programs that will address and help remedy critical environmental issues around the world.
 We will strengthen our emphasis on cross-disciplinary collaborations that will help bring about global sustainability and environmental equity and justice.